spatie/typescript-transformer/README.md

 ## How does this work?

 First you have to configure the package.
-In this configuration you define the path where your PHP classes are stored, the path where Typescript files will be written, the default file where Typescript definitions will be written and the transformers required to convert PHP to Typescript.
+In this configuration you define the path where your PHP classes are stored, the file where the Typescript will be written and the transformers required to convert PHP to Typescript.
 You can write your own transformers but more on that later...

 When running the package it will look in your PHP path for classes with a `@typescript` annotation, these classes will be given to a list of transformers who will try to convert the PHP class to typescript.
 In the end when all PHP classess are processed the typescript is written to the default file.